St Wulfran's Church, Ovingdean: History

 A chapel was built on the south side in 1907.
 One had been planned since the 12th-century rebuild, when an archway intended to lead to it was provided in the wall of the chancel.
 A vestry was added in an architecturally complementary style in the mid-1980s.

 The churchyard surrounds the church on three sides, and is home to an ancient yew tree which may be up to 1,000 years old.
-William Willett, a campaigner for daylight saving time, and Brighton-born inventor Magnus Volk—a pioneering electrical engineer who built an early electric car and the Volk's Railway, the world's oldest surviving electric railway—are buried in the churchyard.
+William Willett, a campaigner for daylight saving time, who is buried at Chislehurst, is commemorated on a family memorial in the churchyard.
+Brighton-born inventor Magnus Volk—a pioneering electrical engineer who built an early electric car and the Volk's Railway, the world's oldest surviving electric railwayis buried in the churchyard.
 Members of the Kemp(e) family, including Charles Eamer Kempe himself, are also buried there.
 Nathaniel Kemp, who built the 18th-century Ovingdean Hall, the main building in the village, and his wife Martha share a tomb on the south side of the church; the tombstone was designed by Charles, who was later buried in the same tomb.
 The grave of Helena Normanton, the first woman to practise as a barrister in the United Kingdom, can also be found.
 Resident in Brighton since the age of four, she campaigned for various rights for women, such as advocating the use of maiden names professionally and recommending that women save any spare housekeeping money for their own use.
 She was also the first benefactor of the nearby University of Sussex.
 The Jex-Blake family, who lived in Brighton for a time, have a large, ornate tomb in the churchyard, although their most notable member is not buried there.
 Sophia Jex-Blake is commemorated on the memorial stone, however.
 She overcame opposition to train as one of the first female doctors in the United Kingdom, helped to found the London and Edinburgh Schools of Medicine for Women, and started a women's and children's hospital in Edinburgh.

 The dedication to Wulfram of Sens (in any spelling) is very rare.
 Only one other extant church in England bears it: the parish church of Grantham in Lincolnshire.
 A connection between the two may lie with Norman nobleman William de Warenne, one of England's main landowners in the 11th century, who owned land in both Ovingdean and Grantham.
 Another Lincolnshire church with the same dedication, at Dorrington, is no longer in use.